sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 1. Here you will find USB-B content embedded in the whitepaper which is: **USB-B.zip**.
 Extract USB-B.zip content to your technician computer.
 To extract USB-B.zip follow the steps below:

--   Right-click USB-B.zip and select “Packager Shell Object”
+    a.
+Right-click USB-B.zip and select **Packager Shell Object**.

--   Select “Activate Contents”
+    b.
+Select **Activate Contents**.

--   Click “Open” when the pop-up windows appear
+    c.
+Click **Open** when the pop-up windows appear.

--   Unzip and copy all the content to your USB which you’ve formatted in step 1
+    d.
+Unzip and copy all the content to your USB which you formatted in step 1.

 1. USB-B has been extracted and your own USB-B is ready to use now.

 <span id="_Windows_AST.ps1" class="anchor"><span id="_Ref372646326" class="anchor"><span id="_Toc441042832" class="anchor"></span></span></span>Differences Between 64-bit and 32-bit Deployment